 In either connection, it is impossible to feed only one coil at a time.
 By feeding two leads, the current flows through at least two coils, and sometimes through all the three.

 A Y-connected motor has higher impedance, higher internal resistance, higher torque and lower Kv rating, always by a factor of 1.73 in relation to the Δ connection.
 An inherent disvantage of Δ-connected BLDC is the current circulation within the delta that wastes energy; the Y connection is more usual for them.
-In AC motors, the delta is more usual since the 3-phase input is balanced and no current circulates within the delta.
+In 3-phase AC motors, both are equally good and the same motor can use either one, be it to adapt to different line voltages, be it in a star-delta startup sequence.